turingschool/curriculum/source/academy/workshops/scrabble.markdown

 #### 2. Ruby Style

-* 4: Developer is able to craft Ruby objects and methods that follow the principles of DRY, Single Responsibility Principle, short methods, and short lines
+* 4: Developer writes code that is exceptionally clear and well-factored
-* 3: Developer generally writes clean Ruby with some breakdowns in DRY, SRP, method length, or line length
+* 3: Developer solves problems with a balance between conciseness and clarity and often extracts logical components
-* 2: Developer needs support to craft methods following SRP or DRY
+* 2: Developer writes effective code, but does not breakout logical components
-* 1: Developer writes Ruby without regard to DRY, SRP, or other Ruby conventions
+* 1: Developer writes code with unnecessary variables, operations, or steps which do not increase clarity
-* 0: Developer is ineffective and using Ruby style
+* 0: Developer writes code that is difficult to understand

 #### 3. Blocks & Enumerations

-* 4: Developer is able to wield appropriate Ruby enumerator methods and blocks to process collections of data
+* 4: Developer is able to immediately select and implement the best-choice enumerator methods with blocks
-* 3: Developer uses enumerator methods, but struggles to choose the right one for the job
+* 3: Developer demonstrates skillful usage of blocks and can effectively work-through enumerable method implementation and refactoring
-* 2: Developer uses enumerator methods, but struggles to take full advantage of the block style (ie: building unnecessary data structures, variables, etc)
+* 2: Developer uses some enumerator methods, but struggles to choose the right one for the job or demonstrates weak understanding of block usage
-* 1: Developer demonstrates a lack of understanding of enumerations or blocks
+* 1: Developer uses enumerator methods, but struggles to take full advantage of the block style (ie: building unnecessary data structures, variables, etc)
-* 0: Developer cannot process collections of data
+* 0: Developer demonstrates a lack of understanding of enumerations or blocks

 #### 4. Testing

-* 4: Developer effectively applies the ideas of TDD to structure development
+* 4: Developer excels at taking small steps and using the tests for *both* design and verification
-* 3: Developer is able to write tests effectively, but they're sometimes written after or in the middle of implementation
+* 3: Developer writes tests that are effective validation of functionality, but don't drive the design
-* 2: Developer writes tests that are ineffective or do not adequately exercise the functionality
+* 2: Developer uses tests to guide development, but implements more functionality than the tests cover
-* 1: Developer struggles to write tests to exercise their implementation without significant support
+* 1: Developer is able to write tests, but they're written after or in the middle of implementation
-* 0: Developer is unable to write tests
+* 0: Developer does not use tests to guide development

 #### 5. Workflow

-* 4: Developer is able to effectively use Git, terminal, the file system, and their editor to get the work done
+* 4: Developer is a master of their tools, effeciently moving between phases of development with almost no mouse usage
-* 3: Developer is inefficient with the basics of Git, terminal, the file system, and their editor, but can get work done
+* 3: Developer demonstrates comfort with their tools and makes significant use of keyboard shortcuts
-* 2: Developer needs some support/prompting in basic usage of Git, Terminal, the file system, or their editor
+* 2: Developer smoothly moves between tools, but is dependent on mouse-driven interaction
-* 1: Developer struggles to effectively use Git, Terminal, the file system, or their editor
+* 1: Developer gets work done, but wastes significant time or screen real estate
-* 0: Developer is unable to make significant progress due to difficulties with Git, Terminal, the file system, or editor
+* 0: Developer struggles to effectively use the Terminal, the file system, or their editor without direct support

 #### 6. Collaboration

-* 4: Developer actively seeks and engages with collaboration both while in motion and when stuck
+* 4: Developer *actively seeks* collaboration both before implementing, while in motion, and when stuck
-* 3: Developer is able to integrate feedback when stuck to get over hurdles
+* 3: Developer lays out their thinking *before* attacking a problem and integrates feedback through the process
-* 2: Developer is hesitant to collaborate or solicit feedback
+* 2: Developer asks detailed questions when progress slows or stops
-* 1: Developer struggles to articulate a process or resists feedback
+* 1: Developer is able to integrate unsolicited feedback but does not really collaborate
-* 0: Developer is unable to communicate a process and collaborate
+* 0: Developer needs more than two reminders to "think out loud" or struggles to articulate their process